What is the Right Height to Hang Art?

 Once you've decided where to hang your framed art work, you can turn to working out the right height to hang it.

 Whilst the quick answer is that the right height is the height that looks best in your room (get someone to help you by holding the art work for you, so you can gauge the best height), there are a couple of rules of thumb that can help:

 - If hanging over a piece of furniture, such as a sofa, allow 6 in / 15 cm from the top of the furniture to the bottom of your picture frame.
 This creates a sense of harmony and cohesion between the furniture and art work.

 - Do not hang your art work too high.
 Most galleries and museums follow a rule that the centre of your art should be circa 57 in / 145 cm from the floor.
 This is a comfortable 'eye level' view point for the majority of adults.

 In the Infographic below, we have outlined how we calculate the hanging points for our art works, together with a few useful tips to prevent mistakes.

-You can save the image direct from your web browser, or download a PDF version from the link below.
+You can download a PDF version from the link below.

 A final piece of advice...
 Safety first.
 You want your Original Vintage Movie Poster to be on display for many years.
 Once framed, it is likely to be heavy, with the frame perhaps containing a large expanse of glass.
 It needs to be safely secured to your wall.
 If you are at all in doubt, call in an odd-job man or trusted DIY'er.
 If you haven't got the right tools, or aren't experienced in these sorts of things, it just isn't worth the risk.

 We hope you have found this post useful.
-Once you've hung your current piece of art, why not check out our Catalogue of beautiful Original Vintage and Contemporary Movie Posters and find your next framing and hanging project?
+Once you've hung your current piece of art, why not check out our selection of beautiful original and vintage movie posters and find your next framing and hanging project?